“Cincinnati Boychoir is not just any children’s choir” – Cincinnati Enquirer

 (All-City Boychoirs, Passport to Music camp, the young singers program) as well as groups which require the boys pass music theory tests in addition to auditioning for the director.

 Grab your (musical) passport.
 Skip the audition.
 Bring your friends.
 Travel the world through music.

-We are proud to announce two new programs that allow younger singers to join the Cincinnati Boychoir without the pressure of an audition or a mainstage concert.
-Each program is filled with singing, games, drumming, and themes of travel and storytelling.
-Tell your friends and sign up today for one session – or all three!
+We are proud to announce a new program that allows boys ages 5-10 to explore singing with a choir without the pressure of an audition or a mainstage concert.
+Passport to Singing works for both pre-readers and emerging readers and guides boys through music using singing, games, drumming, and themes of travel and storytelling.
+Bring your friends and sign up today for one session – or all three!
 All classes held in the Aronoff Center’s Rehearsal Hall (enter through the Fifth Third Theater entrance).